 |early prototype||1998 version in daily use with spiffchorder||desktop version||3D printed housing|

-This website contains information on building and using a home made 7 key chording keyboard.
+This website contains information on building and using home made 7 key chording keyboards.

 Each project lists contact information for the person who created or maintains it.
 Please use that information when inquiring about a particular project.